HarshCasper/Rotten-Scripts/WhatsappSmsBomber/README.md

 ```
 - Python 3.6 or above
 - Selenium library
-- Chrome Driver downloaded from the [URL](https://chromedriver.chromium.org/downloads) based upon the version of Chrome
+- Chrome Driver downloaded from the url given below in the links section based upon the version of Chrome
   you are using.

 ```